 The CBEM also makes that point: “Periodic review allows rates to be adjusted in response to changes in costs, competitive factors, or risks of a particular type of extension of credit.”
 (See the PDF: Section 2040, page 265.)

 Of course, because risks can vary so much across borrowers and loan types, setting the loan’s risk premium for default can be one of the most difficult aspects of loan pricing.
 “That risk premium is all about strategy,” Ashbaugh said.
 “It might take into account where the bank thinks interest rates are going to be, what its appetite for risk is, as well as other factors.

 Some loan-pricing models assign a predetermined premium based on the risk rating of the borrower, while others can be more complex, Ashbaugh said.
 “It’s almost like making sausage,” he said.
 “Each bank has its own strategy and processes – its own ingredients for the sausage, so to speak – so the loan-pricing model will be a little different at each institution.”

 If an institution is interested in systemizing the loan-pricing process for new-loan origination as well as annual reviews, Sageworks Loan Pricing powered by Abrigo integrates with other Abrigo origination and portfolio administration solutions to calculate a defensible and consistent price.
 In addition, Abrigo offers a webinar on loan-pricing factors to consider and how to handle the loan pricing formula in a changing rate environment.
-Register for the webinar here.
+Watch the on-demand webinar here.